keepacom/php_api/README.md

 <a name="features"></a>Features
 --------
-* Retrieves content from the API asynchronously and in parallel via Deferred callbacks (Java 8 Lambda friendly)
-* Parses API response to easy to use Java objects
+* Parses API response to easy to use PHP objects
 * Provides methods that facilitate the work with price history data

 Composer